jburguete/mpcotool/3.6.0/README.md

      It multiplies the total number of simulations:
 > x (number of iterations)

-* Moreover, both brute force algorithms can be coupled with a direction search method by using:
+* Moreover, brute force algorithms can be coupled with a direction search method by using:
   * *direction*: method to estimate the optimal direction.
 Two options are currently available: